cETH Whitepaper

 The protocol implements a lock/mint and burn/release model coordinated by an off‑chain relayer.
 The relayer is responsible for observing source‑chain events, enforcing finality, preventing replay, and executing the corresponding action on the destination chain.

 The design goals are practical operability and correctness in the presence of real‑world failures: node/RPC outages, relayer restarts, chain reorgs, and partial execution.
-The system explicitly prioritizes deterministic processing, recoverability, and auditability (database + logs), while keeping the on‑chain components minimal and stable.
+The system explicitly prioritizes deterministic processing, recoverability, and auditability, while keeping on‑chain components minimal and stable.

 Design Principles